Mary Shelley’s Frankenstein Characters

 The DeLacey family are not the main Frankenstein’s characters, but they play their role.
 It comprises an old man and his two children, Felix and Agatha.
 There is also Safie, a foreign woman of Arabic appearance who, going against her religion, wants to be with Felix.
 The Monster learns to speak after watching the lectures she receives from the DeLacey family.
 However, they reject him just like everyone else does.

 We hope that the above analysis of Mary Shelley’s Frankenstein characters is useful.
 If you want to learn more about the meaning of the novel, check out Frankenstein Themes and Symbols sections.
-And if you’re looking for exciting essay ideas on the story, please read this article.
+And if you’re looking for exciting essay ideas on the novel, read our list of Frankenstein topics.

 🔗 References